-CSU’s famous Ag Day is now two months away and volunteers are invited to be a part of the university’s tradition of feast, football and fun.
+CSU’s famous Ag Day is less than a month away and volunteers are invited to be a part of the university’s tradition of feast, football and fun.

 Ag Day is a giant tailgate barbecue featuring many Colorado agricultural commodities such as beef, lamb, pork, potatoes, beans and dairy.
 The 37th Annual Ag Day will take place on Saturday, Sept.
 22, immediately before CSU’s football game against Illinois State.
 The barbecue will be held on campus, just north of Canvas Stadium, west of the Lory Student Center.